Frequently Asked Questions

 Being a Licensed Mental Health Counselor (LMHC) in the Commonwealth of Massachusetts means my training emphasized direct client work above research & assessment.
 I received my Bachelors of Arts in Psychology from Cornell University in 2011, and my Masters of Arts in Psychology from William James College in 2014.
 Beginning in 2013, I have also completed several postgraduate trainings and seminars with the New England Center for Existential Therapy, or NECET (learn more).
 My clinical experience with adults includes community mental health and psychiatric hospitals, hospice work, and college success programs.

 Please be aware that I do not take insurance.
 Many clients are able to receive partial or full reimbursement for our sessions by filing out of network, depending on your policy.

 Is it ok to call with questions before scheduling an initial session?

 Please do!
 Studies show that trust and fit with one's therapist is the most important factor in a beneficial therapy outcome, even more so than therapeutic technique.
 I encourage clients to get to know me in whatever ways feel important, and to move along from any therapist they don't feel a gut resonance with.
 I encourage anyone interested to schedule a 15 minute call (no charge) by emailing me at email@example.com.

 What do you like to do outside the office?

 I sing with the Kinsey Scales and just fell back in love with chess.
-I'm dedicated to exercise, particularly rowing, yoga, and swimming, and I'm fascinated with learning about anatomy and massage, board games and video games (and attending conventions!), making music (piano, guitar, and singing), and painting and calligraphy.
-Let me know if we have any hobbies in common!
+I'm dedicated to exercise, particularly rowing, yoga, and swimming, and I'm fascinated with learning about anatomy and physiology.
+I love playing board games and video games (and attending conventions!), making music (piano, guitar, and voice), and painting and calligraphy.
+Let me know if we have any interests in common!